-- The eWorkshops are aligned to the English Learner Quality Standards.
-Please read the WIDA eLearning FAQs for a list of the eWorkshops and what standards they align to.
+- The workshops are aligned to the English Learner Quality Standards.
+Please read the WIDA eLearning FAQs for a list of the workshops and what standards they align to.

-- Certificate of Completion can be printed and/or downloaded once an eWorkshop is completed.
-Please note, CDE will not be able to reproduce certificates or verify participation for the WIDA self-paced workshops.
+- Certificate of Completion can be printed and/or downloaded once the workshop is completed.
+Please note, CDE is not able to reproduce certificates or verify participation for the WIDA self-paced workshops.

 Heather Villalobos Pavia